yuriploc/hellojs-v4-extras/README.md

-# Hellojs v4 - Extra challenge
+# Hellojs v4 - Extra challenges

 _For educational purposes_

 ## Part 1

 - Create a node server with express + axios
-- Create at least one route '/my-kittens' that gets cat images from "The Cat API" (http://thecatapi.com/docs.html)
+- Create at least one route:
+    - '/my-kittens' that gets cat images from "The Cat API" (http://thecatapi.com/docs.html)
-- When client access the route, see a cat img
+- When client access the route through the browser, see a cat img

 ### Increment 1